philipce/nifty/README.md

 or you can install OpenBLAS with `brew install homebrew/science/openblas` then modify the CBlas package module map to installed location, e.g. /usr/local/opt/openblas/include.
-Also, it looks like OpenBLAS includes LAPACK (not sure if it includes it all) so you may just need that._
+Also, it looks like OpenBLAS includes LAPACK (not sure if it includes it all) so you may just need that.
+If you manually installed the libraries, then you need to tell `swift build` where to look.
+The only way I got it to work was manually passing flags to the linker, e.g. `swift build -Xlinker -L/usr/local/opt/lapack/lib -Xlinker -L/usr/local/opt/openblas/lib`.
+Also, I had to modify the CBlas module map to link "openblas" rather than "blas" otherwise it would find its preinstalled library that didn't have the CBLAS symbols; openblas does._

 _Note on performance: LAPACK comes with a reference version that is correct, but not suitable for high performance applications.
 You can improve